Bashton-Lab/EnzymeSifter/README.md

 chmod +x run_stage1.sh run_stage2.sh
 ```

-On the first invocation of either stage, Snakemake will build all of the required tool-specific conda environments under `.snakemake/conda/`, and the relevant setup scripts (`scripts/setup_*.sh`) will fetch external databases and model weights into `external/`.
+On the first invocation of either stage, all of the required tool-specific conda environments will be under `.snakemake/conda/`, and the relevant setup scripts (`scripts/setup_*.sh`) will fetch external databases and model weights into `external/`.

 ---